europlanet-gmap/invenio-tools/README.md

 # InvenioRDM tools

-Repository for tools (Python, Bash, etc) around InvenioRDM (https://inveniordm.docs.cern.ch).
+Repository for tools (Python, Bash, etc) around InvenioRDM (Invenio or IRDM, https://inveniordm.docs.cern.ch).

 InvenioRDM provides an API the user can use to query, publish or update packages (see https://inveniordm.docs.cern.ch/reference/rest_api_index/).